certtools/intelmq-tutorial/lesson-2.md

 IntelMQ knows multiple ways of getting installed: .deb packages, .rpm, or via pip or via git clone.
 Also, we distinguish between a production installation and a development installation.

-In our case, a development installation has been chosen as installation method so that all IntelMQ-installation related files can be found in `/opt/intelmq` for a better overview (if you had a Debian default install, config files would end up in /etc/intelmq/, etc.).
+In our case, a production installation has been chosen as installation method (if you had a development installation, all IntelMQ-installation related files would be found in `/opt/intelmq` for a better overview).

 Directory layout:

-* `/opt/intelmq/`: The base location for all IntelMQ core-related files.
-* `/opt/intelmq/etc/`: The configuration files.
+* `/etc/intelmq/`: The configuration files.
-* `/opt/intelmq/var/lib/`: Data of IntelMQ and it's bots:
+* `/var/lib/intelmq/`: Data of IntelMQ and it's bots:
-* `/opt/intelmq/var/lib/bots/`: For example configuration files of certain bots, local lookup data and output files.
+* `/var/lib/intelmq/bots/`: For example configuration files of certain bots, local lookup data and output files.
-* `/opt/intelmq/var/log/`: The log files and dumped data.
+* `/var/log/intelmq/`: The log files and dumped data.
-* `/opt/intelmq/var/run/`: The internal PID-files.
+* `/var/run/intelmq/`: The internal PID-files.

 #### Task: Log file location